The Sixteen-Millimeter Shrine: Episode notes

 This episode contains several similarities to Billy Wilder's 1950 film Sunset Boulevard starring Gloria Swanson and shares the same composer and conductor of music, Franz Waxman.
-Mitchell Leisen directed Billy Wilder scripts at Paramount in the 1930s.
+Episode director Mitchell Leisen directed Billy Wilder scripts at Paramount in the 1930s.
 It also evokes 1952's The Star with Bette Davis which was directed by Stuart Heisler and released by Twentieth Century Fox.

 Ida Lupino later directed the season five episode "The Masks".
 She was both the only person to have acted in one episode and directed another, and the only woman to direct a Twilight Zone episode.

-Martin Balsam returned to star in the season four episode "The New Exhibit".
+Martin Balsam starred in the de facto pilot for "Twilight Zone," The Time Element (broadcast as part of Westinghouse Desilu Playhouse) and returned to star in the season four episode "The New Exhibit".
 Between his two episodes of Twilight Zone, Balsam appeared in three iconic films of the era: Psycho, Breakfast at Tiffany's and Cape Fear.